Timmi-tech/Timmie-Blog/README.md

 Installation
 To run this website on your local machine, you need to have Python and Django installed.
 Follow these steps to get started:

-Clone this repository: git clone https://github.com/timmie-tech/myblog.git Navigate to the project directory: cd myblog
-Install the required packages: pip install -r requirements.txt Run the server: python manage.py runserver
+Clone this repository: git clone https://github.com/timmi-tech/Timmie-Blog.git Navigate to the project directory: cd Timmie-blog Install the required packages: pip install -r requirements.txt Run the server: python manage.py runserver
 Open your browser and go to http://localhost:8000